 I blended the crap out of these edges!

-I took another clean fluffy brush and applied the colour Nectar very gently around the outer edges of the soft brown colour.
+On another clean fluffy brush, I applied the colour Nectar very gently around the outer edges of the soft brown colour.

 I really wanted to create a gradient and soft, smokey look.